andrewfwalters/CSC2053_Project1_Percolation/readme.md

 Monte Carlo Simulation
 ----------------------

 To estimate the percolation threshold, consider the following computational experiment:

-Initialize all sites to be blocked.
+-Initialize all sites to be blocked.
-Repeat the following until the system percolates:
+-Repeat the following until the system percolates:
-Choose a site (row i, column j) uniformly at random among all blocked sites.
+-Choose a site (row i, column j) uniformly at random among all blocked sites.
-Open the site (row i, column j).
+-Open the site (row i, column j).
-The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold.
+-The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold.

 Deliverables
 ------------

 Submit the following files through the CSC Department website:

-Percolation.java (using the weighted quick-union algorithm as implemented in the WeightedQuickUnionUF class) PercolationStats.java a readme.txt file, answering all questions.
+-Percolation.java (using the weighted quick-union algorithm as implemented in the WeightedQuickUnionUF class) -PercolationStats.java
+-A readme.txt file, answering all questions.
-PercolationStats.doc A project report, including listings of the above files and sample runs and screenshots from your testing.
+-PercolationStats.doc A project report, including listings of the above files and sample runs and screenshots from your testing.